Foreign travel advice

 Personal ID

-You must carry ID with you at all times.
-A copy of your passport is normally acceptable, but police officers may insist on seeing the original document.
+You must always carry ID.
+A copy of your passport is normally acceptable, but police officers may insist on seeing the original document so keep it within a reasonable travelling distance.

 Dress code

 The coastal areas of Kenya are mainly Muslim.
-There is no strict dress code.
-Out of courtesy you should dress conservatively away from tourist resorts and hotels – particularly in Mombasa, during Ramadan or if you visit religious areas or buildings.
+Show courtesy by dressing conservatively away from tourist resorts and hotels – particularly in Mombasa.
+Wearing holiday-style clothing is likely to get negative attention at religious sites or buildings.

 Smoking and e-cigarette bans

 It is illegal to smoke in any public place in Kenya, except in designated smoking areas.
-If you smoke in a prohibited place, you can face a fine of up to 50,000 Kenyan shillings or up to 6 months’ imprisonment.
+If you smoke in a prohibited place, you could get a fine of up to 50,000 Kenyan shillings or up to 6 months in prison.

 Illegal drugs and prison sentences

-If you use or traffic illegal drugs in Kenya, you can get a heavy fine and prison sentence.
+If you’re convicted of using illegal drugs in Kenya, you will get a heavy fine and prison sentence.
 The penalty for possession is up to 10 years in prison.
-Individuals found to be trafficking illegal drugs can face life imprisonment.
+People found to be trafficking illegal drugs could face life imprisonment.

 Using cameras in secure areas